East Timor Travel Advice, Embassies & Tourist Offices

 Money

-Visa credit cards are accepted in Timor-Leste, but Mastercard is not accepted anywhere in the country.
-ATMs, banks and credit card facilities are not common outside Dili.
+Credit cards are accepted for payments by few outlets in Timor-Leste.
+ATMs, banks, and credit card facilities are not common outside of municipal capitals.

-There are a few currency exchanges in the country, but exchange rates are poor.
-Bring small notes as larger denomination notes are often not accepted, and notes from before 2009 are usually rejected.
+There are a few currency exchanges in the country, but exchange rates are poor and sterling may not be accepted.
+Bring a few small (5 US dollar) notes as larger denomination notes can be difficult to spend.
+Notes printed before 2009 are usually rejected, but can be changed at the Central Bank in Dili.

 Outdoor activities and adventure tourism